Samychowdhury01/toytopia-client/README.md

 - Home page has five sections.
 - Banner Section: Banner section has two parts.
 The left side has a title and a short summary.
 And on the right side there is a toy picture.
 - Photo Gallery: The photo gallery shows some photos of the toys available in our store
 - Shop by Category: Shop by Category section has 3 sub categories.
 Customers can find toys based on Categories.
-Every toy card has a view details button only logged in user will redirect to de4details page.
+Every toy card has a view details button only logged in user will redirect to details page.
 If a customer is not logged in, he will be redirected to the login page.
 - Best Selling Toys : The Best Selling Toys section shows 3 best selling toys cards.
 - Sponsor: At the end, there is a sponsor section where the sponsor logo shows.